 Meat, Cheese & Cracker Turkey Platter from Freebie Finding Mom

 There’s always a meat & cheese platter at our house on Thanksgiving!
-I’m not sure if I’ll make mine this pretty, but I think it’s a neat idea!
+I’m not sure if I’ll make mine this cute, but I think it’s a neat idea!
 It would be a definite hit with kids.

 Bacon Ranch Cheese Ball from The Diary of a Real Housewife